-- Large numbers of people can be mobilized within hours-even minutes-to donate, volunteer, protest, call Congress, boycott-all at little or no cost. - Individuals are by-passing the work of established parties and organizations with their self-generated campaigns. - Individuals, groups and organizations are generating their own news without the benefit of mainstream media.
+- Large numbers of people can be mobilized within hours-even minutes-to donate, volunteer, protest, call Congress, boycott-all at little or no cost. - Individuals are by-passing the work of established parties and organizations with their selfgenerated campaigns. - Individuals, groups and organizations are generating their own news without the benefit of mainstream media.

-For the purposes of this report, we use four meta categories to describe the kinds of activities included in online civic engagement.
+For the purposes of this report, we use four meta categories to describe the kinds of activities included in online civic engagement (more information and examples are available in the Appendix.)